 Despite differences in demographics, as well as each individual drug court docket's characteristics and practices, all Virginia drug court dockets continued to experience a graduation rate above the national average and provided cost- savings to local agencies and the Commonwealth of Virginia.
 Results of this study show that Virginia Drug Treatment Court Dockets (see Figure 1):

-- Created a cost savings of over \$11 million in taxpayer dollars. - Increased the number of active participants. - Served participants with severe substance abuse needs.
+- Created a cost savings of nearly \$12 million in taxpayer dollars. - Increased the number of active participants. - Served participants with severe substance use needs and criminogenic risk.

 Figure 1.
-Drug Treatment Court Docket FY 2018 Summary Measures
+Drug Treatment Court Docket FY 2020 Summary Measures